Lighting Controls For Education2025-07-29T13:34:24+00:00

 WCs, Cleaning cupboards etc.

 Occupancy sensors are ideal for use in areas such as WCs, stairwells and storage areas that are frequently unoccupied.
-Lights turn on automatically when someone enters a room, and turn off again once the room has been empty for a set period of time.
+They save energy by turning lights on automatically when someone enters a room, and turning off again once the room has been empty for a set period of time.

 Lighting In WCs